PierreMasselot1/STLstuff/README.md

 Progress is currently slow but I am planning to start working on this much more after winter break.

-A preview version of the website can be accessed at: www.stlstuff.com
+~~A preview version of the website can be accessed at: www.stlstuff.com~~ shut down servers as didn't really make sense to keep them running while this is on pause

 If you want to help out with this let me know and I might create a discord server similarly to what I have done with the MSU.